How do you make a video campaign that works?

 Their website is chock full of informative videos – it’s a very impressive show from this small British company.

-So there you have it – 7 great examples of how companies are embracing video marketing to promote their brands and their products.
+So there you have it – some great examples of how companies are embracing video marketing to promote their brands and their products.
 Through tapping in to their target audiences’ thoughts, emotions and needs, from solving problems to entertaining, they’ve all managed to generate interest, awareness and new business.

 How are you going to use video in your marketing campaigns?